The new Volvo S80, V70 and XC70: Exclusive sophistication on a new level

-The back of the new V70 features a new rear bumper, tailpipes and added chrome details as well as redesigned rear lights.
-The car is also available with wheels of up to 19 inches in diameter.
+The new V70's rear features a new rear bumper, tailpipes and added chrome details as well as redesigned rear lights.
+The car is also available with wheels up to 19 inches in diameter.

 The sophistication is also reflected in the bespoke interior packages.
-Inscription is a truly bespoke palette of options that makes it possible for the customer to choose personal combinations.
+The Executive interior package is the highest level of all-inclusive luxury, where tradition meets technology, while Inscription is a truly bespoke palette of options that makes it possible for the customer to choose personal combinations.

 The new Volvo XC70 - rugged sophistication for all-terrain adventures

-Volvo Cars paved the way for a completely new segment with the V70 Cross Country in 1997.
+Volvo Cars paved the way for a totally new segment with the V70 Cross Country in 1997.

 All-Wheel Drive and the optional Hill Descent Control are a further boost to the XC70's go-anywhere promise.

-A number of new exterior design cues sharpen the XC70’s contemporary road presence.
-These include a new bigger ironmark, and details such as the Daytime Running Lights and added matte silver touches.
+A number of new exterior design cues sharpen the XC70's contemporary road presence.
+These include a front grille with a bold, wider proportion, a new bigger ironmark, and details such as the Daytime Running Lights and added matte silver touches.
 The XC70 is available with wheels up to 19-inches in diameter.

 The XC70 also features improved off-road design cues such as skidplates that protect the car on really uneven surfaces.
 The protective black below the belt line now extends to surround the front fog lights giving them a purposeful, functional feel.
 The rear lights have also been redesigned.